The 11 best marketing apps for small businesses in 2023

 MarketingApps_Canva

 Pricing: Canva offers a pretty good free version to get up and going with, although you'll find most design elements locked away.
-Their paid version starts at £11 / $15 a month and ramps up depending on the number of users and the features you want.
+The paid version we have in the team is £89.90 / $114 a year for 3 user seats.

-A CMS, short for content management system, is a marketing essential.
+A content management system (CMS) is an essential digital marketing tool.
 It's a way for you to build a website, edit pages, and run your blog through a single platform.

-Pricing: WordPress lets you get started for free, but if you'll most likely want their business plan starting at £20 / $25 a month.
+Pricing: Webflow lets you get started for free, but you'll most likely want their CMS plan starting at £18 / $23 a month.

-4. Hotjar - optimize your website landing pages
+5. Hotjar - optimise your website landing pages

 If people are landing on your website but not doing anything, like purchasing a product or requesting a demo, conversion rate optimisation (CRO) should be a priority.
 So once you’ve set up your website on a CMS, use Hotjar to understand exactly how your visitors are interacting with your site.
 Hotjar’s heatmaps plot how visitors pilot their cursor around your page and it can show some really interesting behaviours.
 It can highlight some quick-win areas you can use to improve your conversion rate.